maxwellito/vivus/readme.md

   - `autostart` makes it start right now
 - `delay` (integer)
 time between the drawing of first and last path, in frames (only for delayed animations)
+- `file` (string)
+link to the SVG to animate.
+If set, Vivus will create an object tag and append it to the DOM element given to the constructor.
+Be careful, use the `onReady` callback before playing with the Vivus instance.
+- `onReady` (function)
+function called when the instance is ready to play
 - `dashGap` (integer)
 whitespace extra margin between dashes.
 The default value is `2`.
 Increase it in case of glitches at the initial state of the animation
 - `pathTimingFunction` (function)